 What to Avoid:

-It may come as a shock to some, but avoid the trusty tredlnik.
-The scent of warm bread and cinnamon drenched in Nutella and who knows what else is enticing, but it’s actually *not* a traditional Czech dessert.
+It may come as a shock to some, but avoid the trusty tredlnik in the first place.
+The scent of warm bread and cinnamon drenched in Nutella and who knows what else is enticing, but as a matter of fact, it’s actually *not* a traditional Czech dessert.

 Originating from Hungary, it has become a popular treat throughout most of Europe these days.
 Delicious?
 Yes.
 Overpriced and touristy?
 Also yes.
 Try it if you must, but it shouldn’t be at the top of the list.